amishakumari04/News-Reader/README.md

 # News-Reader
-Heps to get news title, description and also top headlines.
+Helps to get news title, description and also top headlines.